logzio/logz-docs/_source/logzio_collections/_log-sources/stackdriver.md

 ---

 Google Cloud Platform (GCP) Stackdriver collects logs from your cloud services.
-You can use Google Cloud Pub/Sub to forward your logs from Stackdriver to Logz.io.
+You can use Google Cloud Pub/Sub to forward your logs from Stackdriver to Logz.io using a continuously runnung Docker container .

 #### Configuration